PurpleAir sensors are an "Internet of things" (IOT) air quality sensor or particulate sensor consisting of a network of elements

 PurpleAir uses PMS5003 and PMS1003 laser particle counters.
 These sensors count suspended particles in sizes of 0.3, 0.5, 1.0, 2.5, 5.0, and 10um.
 These particle counts are processed by the sensor using a complex algorithm to calculate the PM1.0, PM2.5, and PM10 mass concentration in ug/m3.
 PMS5003 and PMS1003 sensors come factory calibrated.

 Before deploying any devices, we verify that they are giving out readings that are consistent from sensor to sensor during tests in a smoke chamber.
-So far, all sensors we tested have produced consistent output.
+So far, all sensors we tested have produced consistent output using laser particle counters.

 PurpleAir sensors use an ESP8266 chip to talk to the particle counter and provide all functionality, including connecting to a WiFi network and uploading data to the cloud.
-This ESP8266 chip runs code developed using Arduino.
-PurpleAir firmware has remote update features meaning we can modify the software and the device will download the new version and update itself.
-Each device checks for updates from time to time.
+PurpleAir firmware has remote update features, meaning we can modify the software and the sensor will download the new version and update itself.
+Each PurpleAir air quality sensor device checks for updates from time to time.

 Mapbox provides the PurpleAir map interface.

-The temperature values may be elevated due to the case and other factors that do not provide ideal temperature sensing.
+The temperature values may be elevated due to the heat generated by the WiFi module, sun and other possible influences.
 These values are provided as is and are just for interest.
 Correction factors are applied to data presented on the map, but this correction will not cater for all circumstances.

 PurpleAir sensors are powered by a 5v USB power source.